jlc06/FinalDataProject/README.md

 Additional database tools to be used are SQLAlchemy and AWS Exploratory analysis tools will be R Studio
-Dashboard and visualizations will be presented using Tableau
+Dashboard and visualizations will be presented using Tableau Presentation notes: We used a wide range of tools for each part of our process.
+For the web scraping, cleaning, and data manipulation we using Python and Pandas in Jupyter Notebooks.